vuolen/othello-bot/README.md

 ### How to generate test coverage report

-Navigate to `othello-bot/` on your terminal, run `mvn test jacoco:report` and open `target/site/jacoco/index.html` on your browser.
+Navigate to `othello-bot/` on your terminal, run `mvn test && mvn org.pitest:pitest-maven:mutationCoverage` and open `target/pit-reports/index.html` on your browser.

 ## Weekly reports